pySTEPS/cookiecutter-pysteps-plugin/README.rst

     cookiecutter https://github.com/aperezhortal/cookiecutter-pysteps-plugin

-When the above command is run, you are ask to enter the following values that appears in different parts of your generated project:
+When the above command is run, you are asked to enter the following values (one at a time) that will be use to generate the skeleton for the plugin package:

 - **full_name**: Your full name.
 - **email**: Your email address.